kraasch/lettermaker/README.md

    - [ ] provide prefill for chinese_formal
    - [ ] provide prefill for chinese_informal
  - [ ] look for prefills at ~/.config/lettermaker/prefills/ then at $PROJECT_ROOT/prefills
+ - [ ] for empty signature do not include image.
  - [ ] look for defaults at ~/.config/lettermaker/defaults/ then at $PROJECT_ROOT/defaults
  - [ ] implement list function (with option `-l, --list`) to show all prefill and default options.
  - [ ] implement setup function (with option `-s, --setup`) for ~/.config/lettermaker/prefills/